and-hans/Ardinuo-Traffic-Light-Controller/README.md

 # Ardinuo-Traffic-Light-Controller
 Title says it all.
-Made a traffic light with the help of an Arduino Uno board, some resistors, some LEDs, and lots of cardboard.
+Made a traffic light with the help of an Arduino Uno board, some resistors (10 ohms I believe), some LEDs, a breadboard, and lots of cardboard.

 Warning:
 - I made this a VERY long time ago, so: